• Skip to primary navigation

 • Semisweet chocolate.
 I recommend using dark or semi-sweet chocolate.
 In my opinion, milk chocolate makes it too sweet.
 If you need an allergy-friendly chocolate both Hu Kitchen and Enjoy Life Foods make great options!
 Since it's being melted, you can use any form such as chips, chopped bars, discs, etc.

 • Creamy peanut butter.
-This reindeer food recipe can be made with any nut or seed butter if you have a peanut allergy in your family.
-Cashew, almond, sunflower seed butter, etc.
+This reindeer food recipe can be made with any nut or seed butter such as cashew, almond, sunflower seed butter, etc.

 • Rice Chex Cereal.
 Chex is my favorite cereal to use to make this reindeer chow (or a generic equivalent)!
 However many people love Crispex!